unpisces/gitskills/readme.txt

-Creating a new branch is quick.
+Creating a new branch is quick AND simple.

-add branch.

-add branch div.